rkeiii/aws-mfa-v2/README.md

   --duration DURATION   STS token duration in seconds to request, defaults to
                         12 hours
-  --write-env-file      Write temp MFA AWS credentials to ~/.aws-mfa
+  --write-env-file      Write temp MFA AWS credentials to ~/.aws-mfa --force-refresh       Force a refresh even if the existing credentials are
+                        not yet expired
 ```

 # Environment Variables